 (left) Six people photographing a rock - a sketchbook page from Simon Pierse's arctic journey to Greenland and Baffin Island in September 2018 with the Friends of the Scott Polar Research Institute.

 paintings of Greenland

-An exhibition of small paintings, prints and photographs, following Simon's trip to Greenland and Baffin Island with the Friends of the Scott Polar Research Institute in 2018, opens at the School of Art, Tessa Sidey Gallery, in December.
+An exhibition of small paintings, prints and a sound collage video, was shown at Aberystwyth's School of Art Tessa Sidey Gallery between December 2019 and February 2020.
+The work was made following Simon Pierse's trip to Greenland and Baffin Island with the Friends of the Scott Polar Research Institute in 2018.

-Iceberg, Iluslissat (2019), one of three small paintings that Simon will be showing at Bankside Gallery over the summer.
-SOLD
+Iceberg, Iluslissat (2019), one of three small paintings that Simon sold at Bankside Gallery in 2019.

 LA LA LAND - 20 YEARS ON